 I told readers to ‘hold tight’ informing them that we’re going to Bermuda for six weeks and we’ll see how CopperCoat performs outside of the terrible Charleston waters.

 Anyhoo…much to our dismay, we had a diver scrape our boat the day before leaving for Bermuda.
 Sadly, barnacles grew on the hull in Bermuda.
 And the waters in Bermuda are crystal clear blue waters.

-So…Simon hangs up the phone and calls Bennett Brothers Yachts Inc, the boatyard responsible for our paint job, to explaining our findings.
+So…Simon hangs up the phone and calls Bennett Brothers Yachts Inc, the boatyard responsible for our paint job, to explain our findings.

-Al, our original project manger, immediately told Simon to bring the boat back and Bennett Brother’s will take the boat out, re-sand the CopperCoat and put the boat back into the water free of charge.
+Al, our original project manager, immediately told Simon to bring the boat back and Bennett Brother’s will take the boat out, re-sand the CopperCoat, and put the boat back into the water free of charge.